trinibos1/TRkey_mapper/README.md

 # 3x3 Micropad Remapper

-A powerful web-based configuration tool for your 3x3 ESP32-powered micropad keyboard.
+A powerful web-based configuration tool for your 3x3 pico-powered micropad keyboard.

 ---